Chris Hegardt

-Christopher Hegardt (born January 6, 2002) is an American soccer player who plays as a midfielder for Charlotte FC in Major League Soccer.
-He played for USL Championship side Tacoma Defiance and the Seattle Sounders FC academy.
-He was signed by Charlotte FC on January 6, 2022, after the club acquired his rights from Seattle Sounders in exchange for $50,000 of General Allocation Money.
+Christopher Hegardt (born January 6, 2002) is an American soccer player who plays as a midfielder for Orange County SC in the USL Championship.
+He played in the Seattle Sounders Academy and for reserve side Tacoma Defiance before making his Major League Soccer debut with Charlotte FC in 2022.

 College career

 Hegardt played for two seasons with the Georgetown Hoyas, scoring three goals in 31 matches.
 The Hoyas won the Big East tournament and advanced to the 2021 College Cup semifinals.

 Professional career

 Hegardt made several appearances for the Tacoma Defiance of the USL Championship while enrolled in the Sounders FC Academy.
 He was traded in January 2022 to Charlotte FC in exchange for $50,000 of general allocation money.
 On June 17, 2022, Hegardt made a short-term stay on loan with USL League One side Charlotte Independence.
+He was released by Charlotte following their 2023 season.

+After spending the 2024 USL Championship season with Orange County SC on loan from Stabæk, Hegardt signed a permanent deal with Orange County on January 17, 2025.